 They must have gone by train to Alness, in Ross and Cromarty, Scotland, close to the Cromarty Firth.
 The next delivery was to take Sunderland PP130 to Korangi Creek, India, following the route Mt.Batten (Plymouth), Augusta, Fanara, Habbaniya, Bahrain to Korangi Creek.

-There followed numerous trips, with 230 squadron, in the far east region, all with F/Lt Brown as pilot, presumed to be for the transport of goods and passengers.
+There followed numerous trips, with 230 squadron, in the far east region, all with F/Lt Charles Victor Brown as pilot, presumed to be for the transport of goods and passengers.
 Locations: Korangi Creek, Redhills Lake, Rangoon, Singapore, Koggala, Penang, Selatar, Batavia, Labun, Hong Kong, Jesselton, Kudat, Sandakan, Lahad Datu, Tawao, Madras.
 Aircraft: Sunderlands: PP130, PP132, PP145, PP157, VB882, ML797.
 Catalina: JX413.
-F/O Arthur Edwards EDWARDS (b1920 Rotherham), was drowned after falling overboard from No.230 Squadron Sunderland V PP157 "S", at Seletar, Singapore, on 25 September, 1945.
-Does anyone know if Arthur was a wireless operator?.
-If so, tell me, email below, I have a tiny pencil sketch of him having a snooze.
+F/O Arthur Edwards (b1920 Rotherham), was drowned after being dragged overboard by a mooring line from No.230 Squadron Sunderland V PP157 "S", at Seletar, Singapore, on 25 September, 1945.
+Arthur was a wireless operator / mechanic?.
+I have a tiny pencil sketch of him having a snooze.
+Please tell me, email@example.com, if you know any surviving relatives of F/O Arthur Edwards.

 Victory celebration menu at Officers' Mess, Red Hills Lake, 22nd Aug 1945.